YanzhaoW/srs-daq/README.md

 ### Run-time options

-- `-h` or `--help`: print the help message
+- `-h` or `--help`: print the help message.
 - `-v` or `--verbose-level`: set the verbose level.
 Available options: "critical", "error", "warn", "info" (default), "debug", "trace", "off".
 - `-p` or `--print-mode`: set the data printing mode.
 Available options:
-  - speed (default): print the reading rate of received data
+  - speed (default): print the reading rate of received data.
-  - header: print the header message of received data
+  - header: print the header message of received data.
-  - raw: print the received raw bytes
+  - raw: print the received raw bytes.
   - all: print all data, including header, hit and marker data, but no raw data.

 ### Custom configuration